tweedegolf/swiftmailer-logger-bundle/README.md

 ### Retrieving logged messages
 The bundle provides an empty `LoggedMessage` repository that can be used to retrieve messages logged by the entity logger.
-Retrieve it in your custom controller by using:
+Retrieve it for example in one of your controllers by using:

 ```
 $repo = $this->getDoctrine()->getRepository("TweedeGolfSwiftmailerLoggerBundle:LoggedMessage");